ashn-dot-dev/site/src/blog/wip-removing-large-files-from-git-history.md

 correspond to media content no longer accessible on the actual deployed website.

-I put together a tool to scape this repository's commit history and dump the largest files from that history to the terminal, sorted by size:
+I put together a tool to scrape this repository's commit history and dump the largest files from that history to the terminal, sorted by size:

 ```sh